marcguery/varif/README.md

 The ASPs are calculated only if the sample read depth (the sum of all the reads REF and ALTs) is equal or superior to the value provided with the option `--depth`, with a default value of 5.

-## <a name="groups"></a>Sample groups

-Samples groups are used to determine which allele is differentially distributed based on the presence of true mutated samples and true reference samples between two groups.
-It is possible to separate samples into groups and look for alleles differentially distributed between those groups by providing the option `--comparison` with one of the keywords *families*, *lineages*, *both* or *all* (the default).
-Samples can thus be grouped into families or parental-offspring relationships according to the metadata from the PED file.
-Allele differential distribution will be compared in every combination of families and/or direct parent versus offspring; or all-against-all (default).
-The relationship between the two groups is symmetrical, meaning that alleles present in either group are candidates for being considered differentially distributed.
+## Missing data

-Groups with too many missing genotypes (because of insufficient depth or a mixed ASP) can be filtered out with `--max-missing` (default 1) which discards alleles if one group has more missing genotypes than the selected proportion.
+Variants with too many missing genotypes (because of insufficient depth or a mixed ASP) can be filtered out with `--max-missing` (default 1) which discards alleles if one group has more missing genotypes than the selected proportion.

-Group-specific alleles can be selected with the option `--max-similarity` (default 1) by providing the maximal proportion of the number of mutated samples between the group with less mutated samples over the one with the most mutated samples.
+## Rare alleles

 Alleles that are too rare can be filtered out by the option `--min-mutated` (default 0) which will discard alleles that are present in less than this proportion of the number of samples in both group.

+## Group similarity

+Group-specific alleles can be selected with the option `--max-similarity` (default 1) by providing the maximal ratio of the mutant proportion of the less mutated group over the mutant proportion of the most mutated group.

+For example, a value of 0.2 will select only alleles with a proportion of mutated samples that is at least 5 times higher in one group compared to the other.

+## Genetic regions

+By default, all genomic regions are included with the option `--all-regions`.
+However, alleles outside a gene (all of the reference bases are located outside of a gene or in an intron) can be removed from the output with the option `--gene-regions`.

+# <a name="app"></a>Allele Population Proportions

 The combination of ASPs are used to classify alleles that are: